How to Help Emergent and Struggling Readers Develop Automaticity

 Are there additional practices that can help build automaticity?

 Yes!
 Repeated readings help students build confidence in their abilities.
 Wilson Academy has a fluency kit that contains decodable words, phrases, and stories.
 We like this resource because the words and phrases that students practice in isolation are derived from the story.
 Hint: It helps to remind students that the same words and phrases that they just practiced are in the story.
+We also have a series of Decodable Word Lists & Sentences that guide students through this process.

 It’s important to use decodable texts to help emergent and struggling readers develop automaticity with phonetic patterns.